 - Ratios for mountain bike school are 4 to 1.
 Exceptions can be made for families or groups.
 If a group has different abilities, they’ll split them up.

 - You don’t have to go up the mountain, if you’d rather use your 2.5 hours in the training park learning skills, that’s fine.
 The bike haul pass is good for the rest of the day, so after instruction, students can take a break and attempt the mountain later on their own.

 - Instructors tailor the lesson to student abilities.
 They’ll spend more or less time on skills and head up the mountain when students feel ready.
 It may be that you spend 10 minutes in the training park and then do several guided rides down the mountain.

 After our Mountain biking school, we were more confident riding the many bike paths around town.
 We even participated in Breck Bike Week in July.
 My husband and older kids did a poker ride, while the youngest and I did a go fish ride along the blue river trail.

-On our list for our next visit is biking from Breckenridge to Frisco, and Breckenridge to Dillion. (you can also go from Frisco to Breckenrigde and Dillion to Breckenridge).
+On our list for our next visit is biking from Breckenridge to Frisco, and Breckenridge to Dillon. (you can also go from Frisco to Breckenrigde and Dillon to Breckenridge).
 Although this isn’t necessarily what you would consider mountain biking, I still think it fits.
 Best part, you can take the Summit County bus back, so you only have to bike one way.

 Don’t have your own bike?
 Don’t worry.
 You can rent a bike from several Breckenridge bike rental places.
 Here is a list we found to get you started.